How to Get Equity Out of Home with Bad Credit

 #2 Subprime Cash-Out Refinancing

-Another way you can get cash from your home equity is with subprime cash-out refinancing.
+Another way you can get cash from your home equity is with subprime cash out refinance.
 As with traditional mortgage refinancing, this process replaces your existing mortgage with a new one.
 The difference is that your new loan will be for a larger amount.

 The extra money you borrow with this loan allows you to extract cash from your equity.
 You can use this money to pay for a variety of personal expenses.